Breaking Language Barriers with the Interpreter on Wheels

-Did you know that Humber River Hospital serves one of the most diverse catchment areas in Ontario?
+Did you know that Humber River Health serves one of the most diverse catchment areas in Ontario?
 When it comes to healthcare, it’s important things don’t get lost in translation.
 That’s why Interpretation Services are available to all patients and family members who may have difficulty speaking or understanding English.

 “Language does not need to be a barrier to receiving high quality health care,” says Carmen Alcalde, Interpreter Program Coordinator at Humber’s Patient & Family Resource Centre.
 “Through the Interpreter Program patients and families with limited English proficiency are able to understand vital information about their diagnosis and treatment options, and have the opportunity convey their preferences.”